 Our Reykjavik Design Guide will inspire you to visit this imaginative city – an aesthetic playground for design aficionados to explore.
-Reykjavik is an intriguing blend of traditional and modern – and its design embodies this fusion.
-Undulating glass structures line the waterfront with dancing northern lights reflecting in the windows.
+Reykjavik is an intriguing blend of traditional and modern, and its design embodies this fusion.
+Undulating glass structures line the waterfront while dancing northern lights bounce off the windows.
 Churches beckon with statues of explorers, towering facades, and bell towers offering breathtaking views.
 Architectural gems can be discovered throughout Iceland, but in Reykjavik, they are on every street corner!
 Follow our Reykjavik Design Guide to discover the aesthetic highlights of this enchanting city.

 Guðjón Samúelsson’s Hallsgrimkirkja dominates the Reykjavik skyline with a structure that is traditional, yet strangely futuristic in design.
 This Lutheran parish church began its construction in 1937.
-Its architect was inspired by Icelandic landscapes – the way volcanic lava cools on basalt rocks creating captivating shapes.
-The exterior of Hallsgrimskirkja is guarded by Liefur Eiriksson, the first European to cross the Atlantic.
+Icelandic landscapes were the inspiration behind its design; specifically, the way volcanic lava cools on basalt rocks creating captivating shapes.
+Liefur Eiriksson, the first European to cross the Atlantic, stands guard outside.
 Inside, you’ll find a 15-meter-high pipe organ weighing 25 tons and designed by Johannes Klais, a German organ builder from Bonn.
-The best views of Reykjavik can be enjoyed from the observation platform at the top of the tower – offering a bird’s eye view of Reykjavik’s colorful houses, the coastline, and distant dreamy landscapes.
+But perhaps the best feature is the view of Reykjavik visible from the observation platform at the top of the tower.
+You’ll get a bird’s eye view of Reykjavik’s colorful houses, the coastline, and distant dreamy landscapes.
 Hallsgrimkirkja is an iconic stop on any walking tour of Iceland, like this insider tour that hits all the essential sights.

 Address: Hallgrimstorg 101, 101 Reykjavik, Iceland